kumarsiddappa-git/DropperResourceSection/README.md

 		CALC_ICO RCDATA calc.ico

-    The value "RCDATA" indicates i am creating a binary format data and naming it as
+    The value "RCDATA" indicates i am creating a binary format data and naming it as CALC_ICO and the file is calc.ico (we can provide the specific path , since the file is in the current directory, provided the name)

+4. Lets check on how to compile them and keep them in PE so the PE can refer it later and place them in the rsrc section
+5.